Orientation and Travel Tips

 Money matters

 Participants should carefully evaluate daily spending needs prior to departure.
-A minimum of $50 USD per day is recommended.
+A minimum of $50 per day is recommended.
 It is better to plan to take more money than to get caught short of funds.

+Credit cards and travelers checks issued by Canadian and European banks are accepted (AMEX is never accepted!).
 But please confirm with your bank before you depart as regulations change constantly.
-Canadian travellers, if you have a MasterCard issued by a credit union or caisse populaire it won't work in Cuba.
+Canadian travelers If you have a MasterCard issued by a credit union or caisse populaire it won't work in Cuba.
 Contact your branch for more information.

+A photocopy of your passport is sufficient identification.
+However, your actual passport is necessary when conducting banking transactions in Cuba.
 The Cuban Peso (CUP) can only be purchased in Cuba.
 Spend it or exchange it on the island before you return home.

 Tipping in Cuba

-• Tour Guide: 72.00 CUP (3.00 USD) per day per person
+• Tour Guide: 6.00 CUC per day per person

-• Tour Bus Driver: 48.00 CUP (2.00 USD) per day per person
+• Tour Bus Driver: 4.00 CUC per day per person

-• Porters: 24.00 CUP (1.00 USD) per person or more if you have lots of bags
+• Porters: 1.00 CUC per person or more if you have lots of bags

-• Restaurant staff: 10% of cost of meal or 24.00 CUP (1.00 USD) whichever is greater, per meal per person
+• Restaurant staff: 10% of cost of meal or 1.00 CUC whichever is greater, per meal per person

 • Health and safety